YPM 2.5 - Power to the People

 Sir Humphrey: "It was off-the-record!"

-3. RealAudio Sir Humphrey: "Well perhaps you could advise me, Prime Minister.
+Bernard Woolley: "It was on the tape!!" - Sir Humphrey: "Well perhaps you could advise me, Prime Minister.
 Particularly if the questions are aggressive."

 Jim Hacker: "Oh, the more aggressive the better.
 That puts the listeners on your side."